We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 The Panel will assess your application to determine whether it is meritorious, based on how well it meets the criteria:

-The Department of Infrastructure, Transport, Regional Development, Communications and the Arts will provide policy advice on government priorities on meritorious proposals.
-DITRDCA will recommend which meritorious proposals should be considered for funding.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts will recommend which meritorious proposals should be considered for funding and provide policy advice based on policy considerations and the funding available.

 The Minister for Infrastructure, Transport, Regional Development and Local Government makes the final decision.